 Or you can visit Jennifer’s website here.

-Marketing of any product is a two edged sword.
-Currently there is an ad running on television where various characters start screaming at seemingly innocuous coupons and sales signs.
+Marketing of any product is a two-edged sword.
+Currently, there is an ad running on television where various characters start screaming at seemingly innocuous coupons and sales signs.
 So far, that ad has turned me completely away.
-I don't want to see or hear another screamer.
+I don’t want to see or hear another screamer.
 But what if that person were laughing infectiously?
 Laughter always gets my attention.
 I love a good laugh.
 So, if I saw someone laughing joyously as they read a book, I would make a mental note, must be a funny book.
 I might even go to a bookstore and check out the book to see if I wanted to read it.
 But if I later learned that the author had paid actresses to pretend to enjoy the book how would I feel?
-Frankly, I don't know.
+Frankly, I don’t know.
 It might depend upon whether I bought the book and enjoyed it.
 If I found it funny, I might feel the unique advertising campaign equally funny.
-But if I found the book lacking, I think I'd be a bit miffed if not downright angry.
+But if I found the book lacking, I think I’d be a bit miffed if not downright angry.
 Readers speak up.
 What do you think?

 I’m in the mid-west as opposed to the east or west coast.
 Does that affect how well or poorly this type of marketing would go over?
 You bet.
 The availability of talent, and the cost of said talent, and the places where people would notice paid readers is quite different here.

-So, my question to you readers and writers out there.
-What do you think?
+So, my question to you readers and writers out there: What do you think?
 Was this good marketing?
 Or is this a turn-off?
 Speak up readers, what do you think?